EJEHardenberg/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 local market, cheese sticks, and a couple of wings.
 Then for dinner I had sweet and sour chicken.

+### Day 553

+Ate pizza rolls for breakfast, then for lunch I had a steak at the 99 that tasted more like a hamburger, then for dinner I had wings with friends at a pub.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/